 ◦Charles Wright, Lucas Ballard, Scott Coulls, Fabian Monrose, and Gerald Masson.
 Spot me if you can: recovering spoken phrases in encrypted VoIP conversations.
-To appear in Proceedings of IEEE Symposium on Security and Privacy, May, 2008.
+In Proceedings of IEEE Symposium on Security and Privacy, May, 2008.
 (PDF)

 ◦Charles Wright, Lucas Ballard, Fabian Monrose, and Gerald Masson.
 Language Identification of Encrypted VoIP Traffic: Alejandra y Roberto or Alice and Bob?
 In Proceedings of the 16th USENIX Security Symposium, Boston, August, 2007.(PDF).